CherBass/ICAM/README.md

 Since we cannot release the datasets used in the paper, we instead provide an example using a simulated datasets of noise and squares.

 Below is an example of a simulated dataset (on the left) of 2 classes - 1 noisy image with squares, and one without squares.
 The goal is to find the squares, and achieve translation between the classes.
+Here we show an example output after 20 epochs of training with original inputs, masks (i.e. location of squares), translation (between class 0 and 1), translation with random attribute, and feature attribution maps.

 ![simulated dataset of squares](syn_sqaures_example.png)

-Please check related websites for getting the data:
+Please check related websites for getting the datasets used in the paper:

 http://adni.loni.usc.edu/